 Crisis Stabilization Services-Begin once the acuity of the situation has resolved and there is no longer an immediate threat to the health and safety of those involved.
-This services is geared toward gaining a full understanding of all of the factors that precipitated the crisis and may have maintained it until trained staff from outside the immediate situation arrived.
+This services is geared toward gaining a full understanding of all of the factors that precipitated the crisis.
+These services result in the development of new plans that are geared to averting future crises.